 Wheat is also used often as a mixing or thickening agent meaning lots of sauces, dressings, and mixes contain gluten as well.
 This is why checking food labels is crucial for people who need to adopt a gluten-free diet.
 There are foods and products out there that we’d never suspect would have gluten but do, like soy sauce, gravy, certain supplements, fried foods and hot dogs to name a few.

 Is It Good for Diabetes?

 For the cross-section of the population who live with both celiac and diabetes, a gluten-free diet might be helpful.
-That said, a popular study done by a group from Harvard found that higher risks of Type 2 diabetes were found in people who had less gluten in their diets.
-There were a number of factors involved, among them that those who had less gluten also had less fiber in their diets as a result, which is a “known protective factor” in preventing T2D.
+That said, a popular study done by a group from Harvard found that higher risks of type 2 diabetes were found in people who had less gluten in their diets.
+There were a number of factors involved, among them that those who had less gluten also had less fiber in their diets as a result, which is a “known protective factor” in preventing type 2 diabetes (T2D).
 The study also observed that micronutrients are typically lacking in many gluten-free foods as opposed to those with gluten, leading to poorer health overall.

 Studies like this prove interesting, though not necessarily conclusive.
 The general consensus is that for people who already have diabetes, adopting a gluten-free diet just to do so will prove difficult to follow because people with diabetes already have to be incredibly mindful of what they eat.
 Having to moderate and make a point to cut out foods on both fronts might be more trouble than it’s worth for some.

 What’s most important is to not adopt diets or health fads without properly researching and getting input from a physician or certified diabetes educator.
 Your health team will be the best at determining what path you should take to ensure you are the most healthy.